-Let’s learn to Brute-force SSH Using Hydra.
+In this article, we will be brute-forcing SSH Using Hydra.
 Hydra is one of the favorite tools in a hacker’s toolkit.
 It is an excellent tool for performing brute force attacks and can be used from a red team perspective to break into systems as well as from a blue team perspective to audit and test ssh passwords against common password lists like rockyou.txt and crackstation wordlists.

 Note: This guide is purely for educational purposes.
 We do not claim liability for any property damages caused by the use of the knowledge gained from this guide.

-Before we go ahead let’s first understand what SSH is.
+Before we go ahead, let’s first understand what SSH is.

 What is SSH (Secure Shell)?